-Becoming a successful yoga teacher means becoming an expert instruction giver.
+Becoming a yoga teacher who’s skilled at cueing movement means becoming an expert instruction giver.
 Concise and precise cues allow students to float in and out of asanas.
 But equally important, and likely to resonate long after your students step off their mat, is the class theme or dharma talk.

 It’s the other “instruction” of yoga – the one that gets to the heart of the practice.

 Theme sets you apart, shows your individuality as a teacher and assures your students that yes, you’re human, and if you can stay the course of yoga so can they.
 There’s no shortage of concepts you can explore but sometimes – like writer’s block – they don’t flow as easily.